English (ENGL)

 Typically Offered: Fall, Spring.

-ENGL 4001 - Major Authors: Am.
-Lit (3-15 Credits)
+ENGL 4001 - Major Authors and Directors: Lit and Film History (3-15 Credits)

 Grading Basis: Letter Grade